The Future of Qovery - Week #1

 Because Qovery relies on the .qovery.yml within a git repository, managing multiple times the same repository as different apps are not possible.
 Removing the .qovery.yml will make deploying multiple times the same repository possible.

-- You need to start the same application in a "worker" mode and in "API" mode.
+- You need to start the same application in a "worker" mode and "API" mode.

-- You need to deploy an app for several customers, but each customer needs to have its own app.
+- You need to deploy an app for several customers, but each customer needs its app.

 Last but not least, more than 40% of our users were requesting mono repository support.
 Removing the .qovery.yml will make mono repository support finally possible.

-And I am not mentioning the complexity to keep in sync the .qovery.yml with our internal state...
+And I am not mentioning the complexity of keeping the .qovery.yml with our internal state...
 That's for all those reasons that we decided to get rid of the .qovery.yml file.

-In the future, we'll probably support the .qovery.yml for "Infrastructure as Code again", but in a different manner.
+In the future, we'll probably support the .qovery.yml for "Infrastructure as Code again", but differently.